lefherz/academics/BAnotes.md

 * Software, die Autonomie fördert, ist zB
   * Freie Software (Herzschrittmacher, dessen Code einem nicht gehört? shit)
-  * Dezentralität, über Federation miteinander verknüpfte autonome Hubs (Soziale Sphäre sehr wichtig bei Autonomie) Is it good if autonomous cyborgs make their own decisions based on lots of data?
+  * Dezentralität, über Federation miteinander verknüpfte autonome Hubs (Soziale Sphäre sehr wichtig bei Autonomie)
+* Ich werde als radical ironist also weiter lernen, wie man Technik benutzt, befreit, sich aneignet.

+Problems which arise if more people do autonomy together (not written out)
 * Different technology levels leads to hierarchy – based on tech with rival access
 * non-rival tech only with open source possible
-* one cyborg can make better decisions with lots of access to all data but as no one is free until all are free:
+* one cyborg can make better decisions with lots of access to all data
+* but as no one is free until all are free:
 * atm top-down surveillance – mspr0 argues bottom-up sousveillance helps against oppression
 * could be abused – but also watches the abuser/oppressor
 * a good base of information about what exactly happens is the best foundation for lots of cyborgs to argue and decide autonomously which rules they want to give themselves (also: what data they don’t want to aggregate)
-=> non-rivalry and open access should be promoted to enable autonomy
+* => non-rivalry and open access should be promoted to enable autonomy
-* Ich werde als radical ironist also weiter lernen, wie man Technik benutzt, befreit, sich aneignet.

 Conclusion
 * As a radical ironist, I should doubt my current world view - so I try to understand the world with digital in mind
 * I want to call attention to several issues: